 Many travelers try to squeeze in a visit to Plitvice Lakes National Park as part of a day trip from Zagreb.
 Direct buses are frequent, with up to 10 departures throughout the day.
 Traveling by bus is a convenient way to travel to the park since the journey is only slightly longer (30 minutes) than by car.

 Duration: 1.5 - 2 hours

 It's easy to make a day trip to Plitvice Lakes National Park from Zadar, with a distance of only 73 miles (117 km) between the two destinations.
 The drive takes 1.5 hours, and the most convenient way to get there is by private transfer or rental car if you want to set your own schedule.
 But making the trip by bus is also an easy option, and only slightly longer (15 minutes) than by car.
 There are up to nine daily bus services on this route from Zadar's main bus station to the park.

 Duration: 3 - 7.5 hours

 Rovinj is too far from Plitvice Lakes National Park to make a day trip viable.
 Traveling to the park by car via a private transfer or rental car is the quickest way to make the journey and will take three to four hours.
 It's also possible to make the trip by bus, but this will require a change of buses in Karlovac, and the total travel time, including transfer times, could take up to 7.5 hours.

 Duration: 6 - 13.5 hours

-Traveling from Dubrovnik to Plitvice Lakes National Park will take up a good part of a day.
+Traveling from Dubrovnik to Plitvice Lakes National Park will take up a good part of the day.
 Making the trip by private transfer or rental car is the quickest way to get to the park: a journey that should take 5 to 6 hours.
-There's only one direct bus a day from Dubrovnik to the park, operated by Globtour that takes 9.5 hours.
+There's only one direct bus a day from Dubrovnik to the park, operated by Globtour, which takes 9.5 hours.